top of page

 Because remise en cercle is a double-edged sword.
 On one hand, it can elevate and refine a wine.
 On the other, it can be seen as a correction, a way to disguise flaws or manipulate volume.
 In a region so devoted to purity of method, it walks a tightrope between innovation and intrusion.

-In fact, Champagne may be one of the only places on earth where this technique is not only possible, but financially viable.
+In fact, Champagne may be one of the only places on earth where this technique is not only possible and financially viable.
 Whether it’s saving a batch, building complexity, or preserving style, this silent technique reflects the region’s core paradox: perfection, crafted in imperfection.

 Sometimes, to move forward, you have to go back into the circle.